Skip to main content

 If you have had a task in a list for months and did not touch it, consider deleting it.
 You should not put everything you can possibly think of in Lunatask just because it might be useful in the future.
 Does it still make sense to track it?
 Remember, if something is important, it will come back one way or another.

-Review your tasks (possibly using the built-in Review old tasks or Eisenhower method workflows) and remove what's no longer needed or relevant.
+Review your tasks (possibly using the built-in Priority List or Eisenhower matrix workflows) and remove what's no longer needed or relevant.

 Perhaps something can be delegated to other people and moved to Waiting?
 Or create a separate list (either via areas or goals), call it "Icebox", then put these tasks ice in there so they don't clutter you main task list?